 Research by the Canal and River Trust, who protect the majority of the UK’s canals, has discovered spending time on our inland waterways is being recommended by GPs as a way to help combat mental health conditions, including anxiety, depression and severe stress.

 Our own research with clients has also shown that they very much valued the ability to get away, relax, and feel good when participating in one of our canal boat trips or holidays, and that they enjoyed the peace, tranquillity, and stress-free environment of being out on the river.

 CanalAbility were able to hire Stort Challenger to the production company Owl Power TV, and filming took place with Bob and Paul spending time fishing in Hertfordshire and returning to the boat to prepare their evening meal and spend the night on-board.

-Make sure you catch Mortimer & Whitehouse: Gone Fishing featuring CanalAbility on Sunday 30 August 2020 on BBC 2 at 8pm.
+You can watch Mortimer & Whitehouse: Gone Fishing featuring CanalAbility on BBC iPlayer.